nagasudhirpulla/taming_python/blog/skills/error_handling.md

   print("Name error occured, which means that, a variable name is not defined")
 except:
   print("Something else went wrong")

+# the above program prints "Name error occured, which means that, a variable name is not defined"
 ```
+In the above example, first we check if the error type is `NameError`

 ### Online Interpreter
 Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://www.tutorialspoint.com/execute_python_online.php